symverse-lab/V3/docs/citizen-protocol-spec.md

 ## 7.3 CreateReferrer

 `CreateReferrer` is allowed only if the Citizen currently has no Referrer.
+Because it is an on-chain Citizen runtime transaction, it consumes Gas Fee.

 | Current State | Operation Result |
 |---|---|